 We use our garage doors all the time.
 In fact, some of us use them more frequently than we use our front doors.
 After all, when you’ve just parked your car in the garage, it’s quick and convenient to enter your home via the garage — especially when you’re carrying bags full of groceries.

 However, all this use results in considerable wear and tear.
 Over time, that inevitably leads to your garage door breaking down.
 If a breakdown has just happened to you, then you might be wondering whether to call a garage door pro or try to fix it yourself.

 Before deciding to repair your garage door yourself, it’s important to realize that although a lot of articles and videos on the internet can provide theoretical instruction, they don’t provide you with the experience a garage door pro has.
-What’s more: Not all of these articles are written by qualified garage door mechanics, so you might not be getting the best information.
+What’s more, since you don’t always know when a qualified garage door mechanic has written the article, you might not be getting the best information.

 In addition, there are several risks associated with DIY garage door repair that you need to keep in mind:

 - Damage: If you’re not familiar with all the different parts of the lift mechanism, it’s all too easy to cause more damage.
 What might have been a small problem can quickly become a big one.